-The City has recently adopted an updated version of the Historic Preservation Plan; click here to read the 2016 plan.
+The City has recently adopted an updated version of the Historic Preservation Plan.
+Read the 2016 Plan (PDF).

 A collection of resources about performing rehabilitation work on historic buildings can be found on the Resources page.
 You can also contact C&ED Staff to discuss any issues or questions you might have.

 The Historical Commission was created by a vote of Town Meeting in April, 1969 and oversees most preservation efforts in the city.
 Their main activities include implementing the demolition delay bylaw and promoting Framingham's history.
 The HC has also worked to assemble the Cultural Resources Inventory, which lists all historically significant buildings, objects, and landscapes in the City.

 The Historic District Commission was created alongside Framingham's first local historic district - the Centre Common Historic District - at the 1978 Annual Town Meeting.
 The City currently has five local historic districts protecting 84 properties significant for their architecture or place in Framingham's history.